 Your local lawyer has the tools, contacts, knowledge and experience to verify the legal capacity of the sellers, developers and other intermediaries.
 Local lawyers not only know the applicable and updated legislation, but they also know the area and any potential problems, as well as having an insight on the advantages of one option over another, so their knowledge will prove to be very useful.

 There are excellent lawyers in the area that can help you to safely acquire your place in the sun, but please use your common sense and do not do things that you would not do back at home.
 Independence is the key here.
-Your lawyer should not have business connections with the developer or the vendor as that could lead to a conflict of interest and be a source of problems.
+Your lawyer should not have business connections with the agent or developer or the vendor as that could lead to a conflict of interest and be a source of problems.
 When accepting a recommendation, please verify that they are truly independent and that there are not commercial or business ties between them.

 4.- Survey of the property and negotiation of the terms of the contract

-Before making any6 down-payment or signing any reservation document, the owners or their representative must provide the purchaser with the property’s documentation, so that the operation’s viability from a legal, urban development and fiscal point of view can be studied.
+Before making any down-payment or signing any reservation document, the owners or their representative must provide the purchaser with the property’s documentation, so that the operation’s viability from a legal, urban development and fiscal point of view can be checked.
 It is difficult for individuals with limited knowledge on Spanish law to do it on their own so it is always advisable to let a professional do it for you.

 5.- Signing the private contract.

-The private purchase/sale contract or the purchase option contract is generally signed within two weeks or a month following the down-payment, and it usually entails a payment of 10%, 20% or 40% of the purchase price where the owner is an individual, if the property is a new build or acquired off-plan from a property developer.
+The private purchase/sale contract or the purchase option contract is generally signed within two weeks or a month following the initial reservation down-payment, and it usually entails a payment of 10%, 20% or 40% of the purchase price where the owner is an individual, if the property is a new build or acquired off-plan from a property developer.
 The deposit that has already been paid as a down-payment is normally included in that percentage.

 The contract will include the details of the agreements reached between the parties and the conditions of the purchase/sale, even though some of them may be overlooked as they are merely an obligation in line with current Spanish law.